murilolocatelli/commons-api/README.md

-# commons-api
+# example-commons-api

-> Commons API is a lib for general common configurations
+> Example Commons API is a lib for general API configurations

 ## Config lombok for Eclipse